LaxarJS/laxar/docs/manuals/creating_themes.md

 ## Creating Your Own Theme

 Let us create our own theme for an existing application, the [LaxarJS ShopDemo](https://laxarjs.org/demos/shopdemo/).
-The ShopDemo brings it's own _"cube.theme"_, which is implemented by augmenting Bootstrap with some changes and custom additions, such as the circle icons used with the headlines.
+The ShopDemo uses the LaxarJS-branded _"cube.theme"_, which is implemented by augmenting Bootstrap with some changes and custom additions, such as the circle icons used with the headlines.

 ![LaxarJS ShopDemo using cube theme](creating_themes/shop_demo_cube_50.png)